Vampire squid: Antipredator behavior

-Behavior

-What behavioral data is known has been gleaned from ephemeral encounters with ROVs; animals are often injured during capture, and survive up to two months in aquaria, although it is hypothesized that they can live for over eight years.
-An artificial environment makes reliable observation of non-defensive behavior difficult.
-In May 2014, Monterey Bay Aquarium (California, United States) became the first to ever put this species on display.

-With their long velar filaments deployed, vampire squids have been observed drifting along in the deep, black ocean currents.
-If the filaments contact an entity, or if vibrations impinge upon them, the animals investigate with rapid acrobatic movements.
-They are capable of swimming at speeds equivalent to two body lengths per second, with an acceleration time of five seconds.
-However, their weak muscles limit stamina considerably.

-Unlike their relatives living in more hospitable climates, deep-sea cephalopods cannot afford to expend energy in protracted flight.
-Given their low metabolic rate and the low density of prey at such depths, vampire squids must use innovative predator avoidance tactics to conserve energy.
-Their aforementioned bioluminescent "fireworks" are combined with the writhing of glowing arms, erratic movements, and escape trajectories, making it difficult for a predator to identify multiple targets.
+Their aforementioned bioluminescent "fireworks" are combined with the writhing of glowing arms, along with erratic movements and escape trajectories, making it difficult for a predator to identify the squid itself among multiple sudden targets.
 The vampire squid's retractile filaments have been suggested to play a larger role in predator avoidance via both detection and escape mechanisms.

-In a threat response called the "pumpkin" or "pineapple" posture, the vampire squid inverts its caped arms back over the body, presenting an ostensibly larger form covered in fearsome-looking though harmless spines (called cirri).
-The underside of the cape is heavily pigmented, masking most of the body's photophores.
-The glowing arm tips are clustered together far above the animal's head, diverting attack away from critical areas.
-If a predator were to bite off an arm tip, the vampire squid can regenerate it.
+Despite these defence mechanisms, vampire squids have been found among the stomach contents of large deep water fish, including giant grenadiers, and deep-diving mammals, such as whales and sea lions.

 Feeding

-They have eight arms but lack feeding tentacles, and instead use two retractile filaments in order to capture food.
-These filaments have small hairs on them that are made up of many sensory cells that helps them detect and secure their prey.
-They combine waste with mucus secreted from suckers to form balls of food.
-As sedentary generalists, they feed on detritus, including the remains of gelatinous zooplankton (such as salps, larvaceans, and medusae jellies) and complete copepods, ostracods, amphipods, and isopods, as well as faecal pellets of other aquatic organisms that live above.
+Vampire squid have eight arms but lack feeding tentacles (like octopods), and instead use two retractile filaments in order to capture food.
+These filaments have small hairs on them, made up of many sensory cells, that help them detect and secure their prey.
+They combine waste with mucus secreted from the suckers to form balls of food.
+As sedentary generalist feeders, they feed on detritus, including the remains of gelatinous zooplankton (such as salps, larvaceans, and medusae jellies) and complete crustaceans, such as copepods, ostracods, amphipods, and isopods, as well as faecal pellets of other aquatic organisms that live above.
 Vampire squids also use a unique luring method where they purposefully agitate bioluminescent protists in the water as a way to attract larger prey for them to consume.

-Vampire squids have been found among the stomach contents of large, deepwater fish, including giant grenadiers, and deep-diving mammals, such as whales and sea lions.